Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Best places to stay in Koh Samui in Lamai:

-luxury ($$$): Silavadee Pool Spa Resort this is a beautiful resort for couples, located a hill in Koh Samui.
-It has a private beach and an outdoor infinity pool, a Wellness Spa.
+luxury ($$$): Silavadee Pool Spa Resort a beautiful resort has a private beach and an outdoor infinity pool, a Wellness Spa.
 You can enjoy seafood, Thai dishes at The Height Restaurant, and The Moon Restaurant.
 There is free shuttle services to Lamai and Chaweng.

-mid-range ($$): Beluga Boutique Hotel This 4-star hotel is conveniently located at Lamai Beach, within easy walk from Hin Ta Hin Yai, nightlife of Lamai, and 30-minute drive from Samui International Airport.
+mid-range ($$): Beluga Boutique Hotel This 4-star hotel is located at Lamai Beach, within easy walk from Hin Ta Hin Yai, nightlife of Lamai.
 The hotel can help with car rentals, water sports, and laundry services.
 Great location and facilities for couples.

-budget ($): Three Trees Samui Resort – Sarocha Villa This 3-star hotel is located in Lamai Beach, 10-minute walk from Grandmother and Grandfather Rock, as well as a short drive by car from Koh Samui Airport and the Seatran Ferry Pier.
-Guest rooms are nestled within tropical gardens.
-They all come with air-conditioned, a cable TV, a minibar.
+budget ($): Three Trees Samui Resort – Sarocha Villa This 3-star hotel is located in Lamai Beach, 10-minute walk from Grandmother and Grandfather Rock, a short drive by car from Airport and the Seatran Ferry Pier.

 MORE HOTELS IN LAMAI